 During periods of high conflict, it might be helpful to sit with your teen and scroll through social media together.
 Talk about what you see and what it means.
 Discuss possible steps to block or filter certain content, and how to do so.
 Most importantly, encourage your teen to talk to you about anything they see that might be upsetting.
 Ultimately, you are the expert on your child and your family’s values, and you should work with your teen to determine how to stay connected safely and responsibly.

-3. Make Space for Conversation
+3. Make Space For Conversation

 Be proactive, and start a conversation with your child in a comfortable time and place.
 While it might be tempting to protect your child from these events, depending on their exposure to other people and the scale of the event, it is likely that they may overhear or see something elsewhere.
 Starting the conversation early will let you introduce the issue on your terms, and will also let your child know that you are available if they have any concerns or questions that come up later.